OzanKayikci/MovieCatch_Kotlin/README.md

 # MovieCatch_Kotlin

 This is my fourth Kotlin projects.
-A simple project developed with <b>Kotlin</b>, where you can list movies in Movie Db, view details and save them as favorites and watchlist (locally).
+A simple project developed with <b>Kotlin</b>, where you can list movies in Movie Db, view details and save them as favorites and watchlist (locally-firebase).

 <br/>--><B>MVVM</B> Architecture